katerina-tziala/restaurant-reviews/README.md

 <h2>Project Requirements</h2>

-  - **User Interface:** Users are able to mark a restaurant as a favorite (and remove a restaurant from favorites), this toggle is visible in the application.<br>Users are also able to add their own reviews for a restaurant.
+  - **User Interface:** Users are able to mark a restaurant as a favorite (and remove a restaurant from favorites), this toggle is visible in the application.
+Users are also able to add their own reviews for a restaurant.
 Form submission works properly and adds a new review to the database.

   - **Offline Use:** The client application works offline.
 JSON responses are cached using the IndexedDB API.
 Any data previously accessed while connected is reachable while offline.
 Users are able to mark a restaurant as a favorite (and remove a restaurant from favorites) while offline and the request is sent to the server when connectivity is re-established.
 Users are able to add a review to a restaurant while offline and the review is sent to the server when connectivity is re-established.